jmorg85/Angular-Weather-app/README.md

 # Description
 This application uses a an API to get weather related information on a location that you search up.
-It will also use another API to determine what's the best stuff to buy to deal with the weather as well.

 # Results